offalynne/Input/docs/latest/Device-Quirks.md

 - Many gamepads are not fully supported by iOS due to limited support offered by Apple.
 At the time of writing, XBox One and PlayStation 4 wireless gamepads are supported by iOS, as are MFi gamepads.
 For an up-to-date list, please check [Apple's communications](https://support.apple.com/en-us/HT210414).

-- [Game controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
+- On Android, [Game controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate gamepads, resulting in the feature being marginally limited on the platform.

-- Gamepads are sometimes misreported and often over-reported on the platform so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.
+- On Android, gamepads are sometimes misreported and often over-reported, so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

-- Due to GameMaker's handling of the Android gamepad stack, some gamepads do not have functional dpad mappings.
+- On Android, due to GameMaker's handling of the Android gamepad stack, some gamepads do not have functional dpad mappings.

-- Switch JoyCons are not properly handled by some versions of the Android kernel.
+- On Android, Switch JoyCons are not properly handled by some versions of the kernel.
 As a result, they are not supported in some circumstances.

 ### Gamepad on HTML5